Impostor Syndrome

 - The Soloist: This is someone who feels that she should be able to handle everything on her own, and concludes that needing help is a sign of failure.4

 The clients that Clance and Imes wrote about all those decades ago were majority white, between 20 and 45 years old, and middle to upper class.
-Investigators would need to conduct further research to uncover the impact of the impostor syndrome on minority groups and across cultures.
+Investigators would need to conduct further research to uncover the impact of the imposter syndrome on minority groups and across cultures.

 People